Ontario Highway 16

 King's Highway 16, commonly referred to as Highway 16 and historically as the Prescott Highway, is a provincially maintained highway in the Canadian province of Ontario.
 The highway once travelled from near Prescott to Ottawa, traversing the distance between the St. Lawrence River and the Ottawa River.
 However, its length was truncated significantly when most of the route was twinned with a second roadway, and renumbered as Highway 416.
-A short stub remains through Johnstown, crossing the St. Lawrence on the Ogdensburg–Prescott International Bridge to Ogdensburg, New York, where it becomes New York State Route 812.
+A short stub remains through Johnstown, providing access to the Ogdensburg–Prescott International Bridge across the St. Lawrence River to Ogdensburg, New York, where New York State Route 812 continues south.

-The Ottawa–Prescott Road was one of the first highways designated in Ontario; it was one of three designated by 1918.
-The highway was numbered in August 1925.
-By then, it was mostly paved, except for portions south of Kemptville, which were paved by 1930.
-It immediately became the primary route between Toronto and Ottawa, via Highway 2, and as such saw many improvements and realignments carried out through the next three decades.
-In the 1960s, plans arose for a controlled-access highway to connect Highway 401 with Ottawa, which resulted in the construction of a complete realignment of Highway 16 north of Johnstown, known as Highway 16 New.
-This two-lane highway was built between 1969 and 1983; enough land was purchased for a second two-lane road to twin the highway, which was completed between 1989 and 1999, after which the route was renumbered with a 400-series designation.
+The Ottawa–Prescott Road, designated in 1918, was one of the first three highways designated in Ontario.
+By the time the route was numbered as Provincial Highway 16 in August 1925, it was mostly paved, except for portions south of Kemptville, which were paved by 1930.
+It immediately became the primary route between Toronto and Ottawa, via Highway 2, and as such saw many improvements and realignments carried out over the next three decades.
+In the 1960s, plans arose for a controlled-access highway to connect Highway 401 with Ottawa, which resulted in the construction of a complete realignment of Highway 16 north of Johnstown.
+This two-lane highway, known as Highway 16 New, was built between 1969 and 1983; enough land was purchased to build a second two-lane roadway to twin the highway.
+The twinned roadway was completed between 1989 and 1999, after which the route was renumbered with a 400-series designation.

 Former portions of Highway 16 can be followed north from Johnstown, through Spencerville and Kemptville to the Rideau River along Leeds and Grenville County Road 44.
 Beyond the River it followed Ottawa Road 5 to North Gower, and thereafter Ottawa Road 73 (Prince of Wales Drive) into downtown Ottawa.

 History

+Initial designation

 Early impetus for a route connecting Ottawa to the St. Lawrence River began with lobbying by automobile clubs in the early 1910s.

 The Prescott Highway was established as a provincial highway in 1918, shortly after The Provincial Highway (which would become Highway 2).
 The 92.7 km Ottawa–Prescott Highway was assumed by the Department of Public Highways (DPHO) on August 15.

 The new route was initially in an unfit condition for traffic.
 For example, the 1918 DPHO Annual Report noted that in North Gower Township, the road "was in places very narrow and the sides grown up with brush and small trees.
 The road surface was in very bad shape."

-Work began immediately to clear, widen, grade, and gravel the route, which was in many cases only -wide from overgrown fence line to overgrown fence line.
+Work began immediately to clear, widen, grade, and gravel the route, which was in many cases only 10 m wide between the overgrown fence lines.